Series on Book of Jonah #1

 C. Obvious Reason Jonah 1:7-11

-1. Having exhausted every logical approach to the storm they assume this is not just some odd accident of nation ... someone has brought this upon them!
+1. Having exhausted every logical approach to the storm they assume this is not just some odd accident of nature ... someone has brought this upon them!

 2. As Jonah watched, they cast lots to find out who was the reason for the angry gods or god!
 Guess who the lot fell to -- JONAH!